 - Dynamic NAT – Automatically assigns a public IP from a pool.

-- PAT (Port Address Translation) / Masquerade – Many-to-one mapping using different port numbers (most common in home and small business setups).
+- PAT (Port Address Translation) / Masquerade – Many-to-one mapping uses different port numbers.
+This method is most common in home and small business setups.

 NAT is a foundational technology in networking that allows efficient use of IP addresses and adds a layer of security.
-Whether on a MikroTik, Cisco, or any other router, NAT ensures that internal devices can access the internet seamlessly without exposing them directly.
+Whether on a MikroTik, Cisco, or any other router, NAT ensures seamless internet access for internal devices.
+It prevents exposing them directly.
 Understanding NAT is essential for any network administrator or IT professional, as it underpins how most modern networks operate today.

 Discover more from How To Kh